CADLabs/ethereum-economic-model/README.md

 ## Context

-This open-source model was developed in collaboration with the Ethereum Robust Incentives Group, and funded by the Ethereum Foundation Eth2 Staking Community Grants.
-It accompanies the cadCAD Edu course "[cadCAD Masterclass: Ethereum Validator Economics](https://www.cadcad.education/course/masterclass-ethereum)".
-It intends to provide the Ethereum community with a highly versatile, customizable and extensible research tool, and includes a list of [model extension ideas](#roadmap).
+This open-source model has been developed in collaboration with the Ethereum Robust Incentives Group, funded by the Ethereum Foundation Eth2 Staking Community Grants program.
+While originally scoped with purely modeling-educational intent as part of the cadCAD Edu online course "[cadCAD Masterclass: Ethereum Validator Economics](https://www.cadcad.education/course/masterclass-ethereum), it has evolved to become a highly versatile, customizable and extensible research tool, and includes a list of [model extension ideas](#roadmap).
+The model is focused on epoch- and population-level Ethereum validator economics across different deployment types and - at least in its initial setup - abstracts from slot- and agent-level dynamics.
+Please see [model assumptions] (assumptions.md) for further further context.

-TODO: Describe in a few sentences how this model came about

 ## Model Features